 - The extra stability has made the shoe feel stiffer for some

-The Altra Paradigm 4 was developed to be a superior cushioned shoe with as much support as possible.
-Altra upgraded to the EGO midsole which feels very soft throughout the whole foot.
-This midsole also gives you extra bounce and responsiveness during your run.
+The Altra Paradigm 5 was developed to be a superior cushioned shoe with as much support as possible.
+Altra upgraded to its EGO midsole, which feels very soft throughout the whole foot.
+This midsole also gives extra bounce and responsiveness during your run.

-The outsole of the Paradigm 4 was also improved by integrating a Guide Rail and StabiliPod.
+The outsole of the Paradigm 5 has been improved by integrating a Guide Rail and StabiliPod.
 This has added stability to the shoe without sacrificing control and flexibility.
-With the added thickness to the outsole, this also means the sole will last longer.
+With the thickness added to the outsole, this means the sole will last longer.

-The Paradigm 4 also got an upgrade to the knit upper, to make the shoe more durable.
-The improvement to the mesh provided better airflow and added support and structure to the top of the shoe.
+The Paradigm 5 also got an upgrade to the knit upper, to make the shoe more durable.
+The improvement to the mesh provides better airflow with added support and structure to the top of the shoe.

-The toe box on these shoes is also made to provide more room and allow your toes to stretch out naturally.
-More toe stability improves control uphill and downhill.
+The toe box on these shoes is made to provide more room and allow your toes to splay naturally.
+More toe stability improves control both uphill and downhill.

 - Extra cushion for a comfortable run